adamfoneil/Dapper.Entities/README.md

 Service `MyDatabase` is injected, giving access to any number of database tables.
 In this example it's using a `Business` table and calling `GetAsync` to fetch a row, and `SaveAsync` to insert or update a row.

 # Walkthrough
+This assumes use of the [SQL Server package](https://www.nuget.org/packages/Dapper.Entities.SqlServer), but the instructions are essentially the same with [PostgreSql](https://www.nuget.org/packages/Dapper.Entities.PostgreSql).

+1. In your entity project, add the [Dapper.Entities.Abstractions](https://www.nuget.org/packages/Dapper.Entities.Abstractions) package.
+This gives you the `IEntity` interface you need in subsequent steps.
+All your entity classes should implement `IEntity`.

-1. Start by creating a class that derives from `SqlServerDatabase`, passing a connection string and `ILogger` in the constructor.
+2. In your application project, create a class that derives from `SqlServerDatabase`, passing a connection string and `ILogger` in the constructor.

 <details>
   <summary>Code</summary>